Skip to Content

 For many couples, no determination in their divorce is as important as child custody.
 The good news is that many legal precedents about child custody have been phased out and the state of Nevada now believes that both parents (divorcing or unmarried) should have prominent roles in their child's life.
 It is, however, still strongly advised that each parent approach this process with vigilant legal representation ready to safeguard your role in the life of your child.

 If you have questions or concerns about child custody in your upcoming divorce or are an unmarried parent facing a custody issue, we invite you to contact our compassionate and skilled team here at Ford & Friedman.
-At our firm, we fully appreciate how important child custody is to our clients and, because our team takes a collaborative approach to each case, you can trust that your custody matter will receive the attention and expertise it deserves.
+At our firm, we fully appreciate how important child custody is to our clients and, because our team takes a collaborative approach to each custody matter, you can trust that your situation will receive the attention and care it deserves.

 Our Testimonials

 As a retired police officer from Henderson, I highly recommend them and their legal services.
-I can call them and text them, they always answer my calls.- David K.
+I can call them and text them, they always answer my calls.

 Fathers' Rights in Custody & Visitation Cases